NicolaNardino/serverless-trading-system/README.md

 ## TODO

-Infra set by via SAM or CDK.
+Infra set-up by via SAM or CDK.